tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 The idea behind the switch commitment hash is to pose as defense mechanism when quantum adversaries start to appear.
 In that event the owner of an output can choose to stay anonymous and not claim ownership or reveal $ bJ $ and $ r $ whereupon the amount can be moved to the then hopefully forked quantum resistant blockchain.

-In the Bulletproofs range proof protocol two 32-byte scalar nonces $ \tau_1 , \alpha $ (*not important to know what they are*) are generated with a secure random number generator.
-If the seed for the random number generator is known the scalar values $ \tau_1 , \alpha $ can be re-calculated when needed, thus providing 64 bytes of the 674 bytes Bulletproofs range proof to embed a message in using a logic $ XOR $ gate.
+In the Bulletproof range proof protocol two 32-byte scalar nonces $ \tau_1 , \alpha $ (*not important to know what they are*) are generated with a secure random number generator.
+If the seed for the random number generator is known the scalar values $ \tau_1 , \alpha $ can be re-calculated when needed, thus providing 64 bytes of the 674 bytes Bulletproof range proof to embed a message in using a logic $ XOR $ gate.
 This message space is used for the transaction amount for wallet reconstruction.

-To ensure that the transaction amount of the output cannot be spent by only opening the Schnorr signature $ vG + bH $, the switch commitment hash and embedded message are woven into the Bulletproofs range proof calculation.
+To ensure that the transaction amount of the output cannot be spent by only opening the Schnorr signature $ vG + bH $, the switch commitment hash and embedded message are woven into the Bulletproof range proof calculation.
 The initial part is done by seeding the random number generator used to calculate $ \tau_1 , \alpha $ with the output from a function that uses as input a $ nonce $ (which may be equal to the original blinding factor $ b $), the Pedersen commitment and the switch commitment hash:

 $$
 seed = nonce \mspace{3mu} \Vert \mspace{3mu} Hash_{sha256}(PedersenCommitment \mspace{3mu} \Vert \mspace{3mu} Hash_{Blake2}(bJ \mspace{3mu} , \mspace{3mu} r) )
 $$

-The Bulletproofs range proof is then calculated with an adapted pair $ \tilde{\alpha} , \tilde{\tau_1} $ using the original $ \tau_1 , \alpha $ and two 32-byte words of the 64 byte embedded message as follows:
+The Bulletproof range proof is then calculated with an adapted pair $ \tilde{\alpha} , \tilde{\tau_1} $ using the original $ \tau_1 , \alpha $ and two 32-byte words of the 64 byte embedded message as follows:

 $$
 \tilde{\alpha} = \alpha \mspace{6mu} XOR \mspace{6mu} message_{word1} \mspace{12mu} \mathrm{and} \mspace{12mu} \tilde{\tau_1} = \tau_1 \mspace{6mu} XOR \mspace{6mu} message_{word2} \mspace{12mu}